 The post slide investigation does not end with the Preparation of Report on Findings and explaining what happened and how it happened.

+The real value of the investigation is when it adds to the body of knowledge and contributes to the welfare of society by recommending steps to prevent future similar landslides.
 Identifying, the need for corrective works and remediation procedures is a critical component of any investigation report n order to prevent the initiation of future landslide from the unstable and weak geometry of the Relic of the slide.
 Means should be provided in order to stabilize the slide and prevent the formation of other slides in the disturbed areas.

 Synopsis: Almost ten years ago today, a landmark Reinforced Concrete Building serving as General Headquarters for the Armed Forces of the Philippines was Burned for the Third Time.
 This paper discusses the Investigation, Design, Construction and Monitoring Procedures used in the Structural Rehabilitation.
 Extensive use of Computer Analyses and Design as well as Computer Aided Drafting (CAD) including computer generated 3D details of critical connections, other than speeding up the design process resulted in effective communication of Designer’s intentions in a timely manner to all concerned.
 The cost of rehabilitation, not to mention the preservation of the Historical Value of the Building and reduced time to occupancy led to the owner’s decision to rehabilitate rather than demolish and reconstruct this Building.